mftb0/cbxv/docs/index.md

     Invocation:

     Keys: o
     Button: The File Button
     CLI: If you start cbxv from the command line you can provide a path and it will be opened.
-    Notes: The fileOpen dialog by default is configured to restrict choosing only files that start with an appropriate extension, but you can change it to all files.
+    Notes: The fileOpen dialog by default is configured to restrict choosing only files that end with an appropriate extension, but you can change it to all files.
 Whatever file you specify either with the fileDialog or from the command line cbxv will try to open it.
 If it's a valid file with an inappropriate extension like .zip it may very well succeed.
 If it's simply